ArcanaFramework/arcana/docs/source/data_model.rst

 Datasets
 --------

-In Arcana, a *dataset* refers to a collection of comparable data to be analysed (e.g. data from a single research study, or large collection such as the Human Connectome Project).
+In Arcana, a *dataset* refers to a collection of comparable data (e.g. data from a single research study, or large collection such as the Human Connectome Project).
 Arcana datasets consist of both source data and the derivatives derived from them.
 Datasets are organised into a tree with a consistent "hierarchy" that classify a series of measurement events